BapFr/bapfr.github.io/_pages/about.md

 ## Research Interests

-My research lies at the intersection of statistics, probability, machine learning and linear algebra, with a particular focus on uncertainty quantification, sensitivity analysis and explainability of machine learning models.
+My research focuses on uncertainty quantification and explainability in ML, with a particular interest in developing theoretical tools to better understand complex and deep models.